 As an assaulter, you need to understand the basics of Close Quarters Battle and how to effectively clear rooms.
-On the field is a poor time to learn, and if you don’t know what you’re doing you aren’t the only team member going down.
+On the field is a poor time to learn.
+If you don’t know what you’re doing, you aren’t the only team member going down.

 A good assaulter needs to move fast, shoot fast, and be excellent at reloading.
 You always want to be ready to reload and keep moving.
-The momentum of an attack depends on you, and even slowing to reload may screw you and your team.
+The momentum of an attack depends on you.
+Even slowing to reload may screw you and your team.

-Scouts are typically not front line combat troops and rely more on stealth and positioning than rifleman.
+Scouts are typically not front line combat troops and rely more on stealth and positioning than a rifleman.
 They often operate in small teams and scout the terrain and objectives for the rifleman.

 A good scout needs to be confident moving through rough terrain.
 They also need to understand when and why to break contact and retreat.
 If you want to play as a scout, I suggest being comfortable with a map and compass as well.

 A little time spent studying camouflage is an awesome investment of your skills and time.
 Scouts need to recognize valuable positions and be able to communicate this back to the main force.
 These positions may be perfect for a machine gun or a sniper.